sonatype-nexus-community/nexus-repository-r/README.md

 This will cause the plugin to be loaded and started with each startup of Nexus Repository.

 ### Easiest Install for version
-Relevant only for Nexus Repository manager version 3.19 and lower  which doesn't include `R` plugin.
-But we strongly recommend to update to the latest Nexus Repository version.
+Nexus Repository Manager 3.20+ already includes the R plugin.
+If you want to install an old R plugin in an old Nexus Repository Manager, the instructions below may be useful.
+However, we strongly recommend you update to the latest Nexus Repository version.
+If you are developing new features for R plugin and want to install your new R plugin, then follow the instructions below.

 Thanks to some upstream work in Nexus Repository (versions newer than 3.15), it's become a LOT easier to install a plugin.
 To install the `R` plugin, you can either build locally or download from The Central Repository: